-Budgeted cost: £3,300
+Budgeted cost: £6000

 Activity Evidence that supports this approach Challenge number(s) addressed Class based TAs used to support individuals or small groups through 1:1 tuition.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) 1,2,3,4,5

-After school booster and tutoring groups.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) 1,2,3,4,5 After school booster club.
 Disadvantaged pupils achieve better than expected progress in order to close the gap with non PP pupils.
 1,3,5 TAs to ensure delivery of phonics takes place in small ability groups on a daily basis.
 Evidence indicates that individualised instruction in small groups is effective and reduces gaps between disadvantaged pupils and their peers particularly in the areas of Phonics and Reading.
+1,3

 EFF +5 months.
-Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 1,3 To listen to targeted readers daily and take small comprehension groups in Key Stage 2.
+Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) To develop reading inference and deduction skills in Key Stage 2.
 Reading comprehension strategies focus on the learners' understanding of written text.
 Pupils learn a range of techniques which enable them to comprehend the meaning of what they read.
 These can include inferring meaning from context; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and then identifying and resolving difficulties for themselves.
-Improving Literacy in Key Stage 2 EEF (educationendowmentfoundation.org.uk) Targeted interventions with Year 2 pupils from teachers and TAs which are carried out and used throughout sessions with identified pupils who are disadvantaged.
-Disadvantaged pupils achieve better than expected progress in order to close the gap with non PP pupils.
-1,3,5
+Improving Literacy in Key Stage 2 EEF (educationendowmentfoundation.org.uk)